wiktorhof/SCBM/README.md

 ## Instructions

 1. Install the packages and dependencies in the file `environment.yml`.
 2. Download the datasets described in the manuscript and update the `data_path` variable in `./configs/data/data_defaults.yaml`.
 For CUB, we use the original Concept Bottleneck Model's CUB version.

-For CIFAR, we use the concept names from Label-Free Concept Bottleneck Models.
-3. If using CIFAR-10 / CIFAR-100, run `./datasets/create_dataset_cifar.py`
-4. For Weights & Biases support, set mode to 'online' and adjust entity in `./configs/config.yaml`.
+3. For Weights & Biases support, set mode to 'online' and adjust entity in `./configs/config.yaml`.
-5. Run the script `train.py` with the desired configuration of dataset and model from the `./configs/` folder.
+4. Run the script `train.py` with the desired configuration of dataset and model from the `./configs/` folder.
 We provide a description of all arguments in the config files.
-**Specifying the type of SCBM**:  Replace `config.model.cov_type` and `config.model.reg_precision` to change between global and amortized version.

 ## Running Experiments

-We provide scripts in the `./scripts/` directory to run experiments on a cluster and reproduce our results.
+We provide scripts in the `./scripts/` directory to run experiments on a SLURM cluster and reproduce our results.